-In 2011, the Bank received borrowings from JICA at an interest rate of 2.0% p.a.
+In 2011, the Bank received fund from JICA at an interest rate of 3.0% p.a.
 The project purpose is to support SMEs and environmental protection projects.
-Under this program, the Bank obtained funding at interest rates of 2% p.a. with maturity date of 1 October 2033 and issued loans to SMEs at advantageous interest rate of 6% p.a.
+Under this program, the Bank obtained funding at interest rates of 3% p.a. with maturity date of 24 December 2034 and issued loans to SMEs at advantageous interest rate of 7% p.a.
 The project unit's board committee decides to change the loan and funding interest rate in every half year.

-Since 2021, the Bank received borrowings from Asian Development Bank at an interest rate of 5% p.a.
+Since 2021, the Bank received fund from Asian Development Bank at an interest rate of 5% p.a.
 The joint project of Credit guarantee fund of Mongolia and ADB purpose is to support SMEs' in long term.
-The bank can grant loans with the interest rate of 8.88-12.34% depending on the guarantee per-centages.
+The Bank can grant loans with the interest rate of 8.88-12.34% depending on the guarantee percentages.
 Both the Bank and CGF approves the loan disbursement and bears the credit risk separately.

-In 2016, the Bank received borrowings from Asian Development Bank at an interest rate of 4.5% p.a.
+In 2016, the Bank received fund from Asian Development Bank at an interest rate of 4.5% p.a.
 The project purpose is to support agriculture and rural development project.
-The program was extended until 2029.
-The bank can grant loans with the interest rate of 8%.
+The program was extended until 2031.
+The Bank can grant loans with the interest rate of 8%.
 The Bank approves all loan disbursement or refinancing and bears the credit risk.